Esri/arcade-expressions/popup/label_Survey123_multiple_choice.md

 the Arcade editor in ArcGIS Online, the relevant location in ArcGIS Pro, or the relevant location in a custom app.

-To configure the script to your layer, you must replace the choices in the template with tne `name` and `label` values from the Survey123 form.
+To configure the script to your layer, you must replace the choices in the template with the `name` and `label` values from the Survey123 form.
 For the template below, the multiple choice question had a choice list of:

 |list_name|name       |label         |
 |---------|-----------|--------------|